 5. Search for the northern lights

 Take a voyage of discovery along Greenland’s extensive coastline as the Arctic summer turns into autumn, and – as it’s the start of the aurora season – there’s a good chance that the northern lights will appear.
 By day there’s the chance to spend plenty of time ashore, with a variety of walking, hiking, and trekking excursions available.

-Suggested itinerary: Exploring Iceland and East Greenland
+Suggested itinerary: Spitsbergen to East Greenland

 6. Cruise Scoresby Sund